UTNkar/documentation/Google Apps/Account Policy.md

 ## Google Apps Account Policy

-Within UTN all members that acquire a position as an official for UTN are allowed to have an Google Apps account.
-A Google Apps account allows the user to have an "@utn.se" e-mail address and use 15 GB of memory for Google's cloud services.
+Within UTN all members that acquire a position as an official for UTN are allowed to have a Google Apps account.
+A Google Apps account allows the user to have a "@utn.se" e-mail address and use 15 GB of memory for Google's cloud services.
 However because of the limited number of accounts available, for the sake of clarity in administration, and to keep the data available among the UTN officials, the following policy is used to govern the Google Apps accounts.